 Add the remaining tablespoon of olive oil and whisk in the flour until combined.

 Whisk in the chicken stock.

-Stir in the tomato paste and shawarma spice.
+Stir in the tomato paste and the remaining shawarma spice.

 Stir in the milk or yogurt and the chopped parsley.